bbrown683/X3-LLVM/README.md

-# Language
+# X3-LLVM
-Prototype programming language using Boost Spirit X3 and LLVM.
+Attempt at making a programming language using Boost Spirit X3 and LLVM.
-Inspired by many languages such as C/C++, C#, F#, Kotlin, Python, and Rust.